 The challenge is simple: when you get into any vehicle, buckle up your safety belt.
 If you are a driver, put the cell phone down.
 Turn it off if you have to.
 Every trip, every time!

 Accept the challenge and challenge a friend, relative or members of your community to buckle their seat belts and put their phones down while driving.

 Right now, Missouri has a “no texting” law for drivers age 21 years and under.
-But we are challenging all drivers to honor that ban no matter what their age.
-Reported crashes involving cell phones rose 11 percent in 2016.
-When a driver is texting and driving they are 23 times more likely to be in a critical incident.
+But distracted driving isn't just a young driver problem.
+Approximately 73% of drivers using cell phones in Missouri traffic crashes were 22 years of age or older.
+We are challenging all drivers to honor that ban no matter what their age.

 With stats like that it’s time for businesses, communities, government agencies and individuals to accept the challenge.

 (*2022 data is preliminary and subject to change.)